brandondong/css-turing-machine/README.md

 <!-- And so on down the tape... -->
 ```

-By laying out the elements in this way, our logical OR selectors fulfill the task above without any further modification:
+By laying out the elements in this way, our logical OR construction fulfills the task above without any further modification:
 ```css
 input:checked + input + label {
   visibility: visible;